sapegin/washingcode-book/manuscript/book.md

 ## Don’t surprise me

-- Principle of least surprise.
+TODO: Principle of least surprise.
 Think what kind of comments your code reviewer might have.
 Improve code or add comments

 Surprising behavior: